keegoid/middleman-html5-foundation/README.md

 A base for a [Middleman][mm] site starting with the [HTML5 boilerplate][html5bp], adding in the [middleman-blog][mmb] extension and the [Sass/Compass version][zfsass] of [Zurb's Foundation 5][zf] all from a bash script that you can run in less than 5 minutes.

-- Based on [middleman-foundation][mmf] and [middleman-zurb-foundation][mzf] projects.
+- Based on the [middleman-foundation][mmf] and [middleman-zurb-foundation][mzf] projects.
 - Created with the [middleman.sh][mmsh] script from my [linux-deploy-scripts][lds] project.

-I prefer doing things with bash scripts in Linux rather than creating a template that you just copy.
-It's much more clear what is happening from the start.
-Each step is clearly represented in the **scripts/setup.sh** and **scripts/middleman.sh** scripts.
-Check out the code.
+I prefer doing things with [shell scripts][ss] in Linux rather than creating a template that you just copy.
+Each step is clearly represented in the [middleman.sh][mmsh] script.
 I hope you like it!

 TODO: